-Seattle City Council primary election 2019: All three incumbents leading in early results
+Seattle City Council primary election 2019: All 3 incumbents leading in Tuesday results

 The primary results will help decide whether business-supported candidates halt recent gains by the council’s left wing or candidates with ties to labor unions and socialist groups grow in number.

 The backdrop is a city with a booming economy partly powered by Amazon, working-class households dealing with living-cost increases, construction cranes adding density and a disturbing homelessness crisis.
-Those were among the topics that candidates discussed in countless primary forums.
+Those were among the topics that candidates discussed in numerous primary forums.

 Mayor Jenny Durkan could see her hand strengthened or weakened based on the November results.
 She weighed in for Solomon against Morales in District 2, warning voters that “adding another socialist” would cause more political division.
 Endorsed by several Democratic Party organizations, Morales described the mayor’s attack as red-baiting.